skmin-lab/unixmd/docs/source/quick_start.rst

    md.run(molecule=mol, theory=qm, thermostat=bathT, input_dir=INPUT_DIR)

-If you execute this script, you can get output files listed in table:
+If you execute this script, you can get output files listed in the following table:

 +-----------+------+--------+----+
 |           | BOMD | SH(XF) | Eh |